Karcher 630M power washer repair - workshop

 20240603_171823_53767351781_o.jpg

 This is the volume knob of the soap.
-It always you to add a little or a lot into the water as it comes out.
+It allows you to add a little or a lot into the water as it comes out.
 Very useful for washing cars.
 The knob popped off with a bit of leverage.

 20240603_172005_53767541623_o.jpg